 Stephen Bowman BA (Hons) History, graduated 2010.

 Dr Alastair Mann, the Course Director, is an early modern Scottish historian with interests in political history, the Scottish Parliament and the press form 1500 to the present.
 He is himself a graduate of Stirling and returned to teach here in 2005.
-As well as Course Director he has had a range of administrative positions in the department including Registration Officer.
+He is author of the recently published biography James VII: Duke and King of Scots (2014).